MFHKiwi/GroundItemClear/README.md

   * `/gic info`: Display information about the plugin
   * `/gic clear`: Clear ground items

+Permissions:
+ * `gic.clear`: Gives access to `/gic clear`

+This plugin can use either Bukkit's `permissions.yml` or PermissionsEx.

 Please note that this plugin will not receive a port for modern versions as those have superior plugins, like ClearLagg.
 I'm only creating this plugin because I was not able to find anything of the sort for CB 1060.